-Jonathan P. Ward has served as a director of the Company since January 1, 2012.
+30 Jonathan P. Ward has served as a director of the Company since January 2012.
 Mr. Ward is an operating partner at Kohlberg & Co. and has been with that company since July 2009.
 He was previously chairman of the Chicago office of Lazard Ltd. and managing director, Lazard Freres & Co., LLC, joining Lazard in November 2006.
 Prior to Lazard, Mr. Ward was at The ServiceMaster Company for five years, where he began as President and Chief Executive Officer in 2001 and then became Chairman and Chief Executive Officer in 2002.
 From 1997 to 2001, he was President and Chief Operating Officer of R.R.
 Donnelley & Sons Company, a commercial printing company.
 During his 23 years at R.R.
 Donnelley, he served in a variety of other leadership positions.
 He earned a Bachelor's degree in Chemical Engineering from the University of New Hampshire and also has completed the Harvard Business School Advanced Management Program.

-Mr. Ward is a member of the board of directors of Sara Lee Corporation, United Stationers Inc. and KAR Auction Services.
-At Sara Lee, he is the Chair of the Compensation and Employee Benefits Committee and also serves on the Corporate Governance, Nominating and Policy Committee and the Executive Committee.
-At United Stationers, he is a member of the Audit Committee and the Finance Committee.
-At KAR Auction Services, he is a member of the Audit Committee.
+Mr. Ward is a member of the board of directors of Hillshire Brands Company, Standard Parking Corporation and KAR Auction Services.
+At Hillshire Brands, he is the Chair of the Compensation and Employee Benefits Committee and also serves on the Corporate Governance, Nominating and Policy Committee and the Executive Committee.
+At Standard Parking, he serves as a member of the Compensation Committee.
+At KAR Auction Services, he is a member of the Audit Committee and Nominating and Corporate Governance Committee

 Mr. Ward's service as an executive, combined with his leadership capabilities, make him well qualified to be a member of the Company's Board of Directors.
 Having served on numerous public company boards, Mr. Ward is able to advise as to best practices across multiple industries.
 In addition, as the Chair of the Compensation Committee of a large public company, Mr. Ward brings unique insight into other compensation models and approaches.
-Mr. Ward's experience and perspective make him a valuable addition to the Company's Board of Directors.
+Mr. Ward's experience and perspective make him a valuable addition to the Company's Board of Directors